-Couples therapy – also called couples counseling – with a licensed professional is one of the best investments you can make in your relationship.
+Couples therapy with myself, Dr. April, is one of the best investments you can make in your relationship.

-In addition to relationship decisions, I also help couples struggling with problems related to:
+In addition to relationship decisions, I also help couples struggling with problems in:

 I help partners take an honest look at themselves and their relationship and ultimately experience both in more positive ways.